Aircloak/TrainingMaterial/slides-server/content/analyst.md

 After the break we will have a practical session.

-First to solve the task wins a Grand Price!
+First to solve the task wins a Grand Prize!

 ---